 In order to use translucency in a Map or Layout window, you must enable enhanced rendering in the appropriate window's Options dialog.
 Enhanced rendering can also be set as a Style preference for new windows you create.
-For more information, see Setting your Style Preferences on page 171.

 Keep in mind, when translucency is on (value > 0 percent), enhanced rendering is automatically enabled.
 However, the reverse is not true.
 If translucency is turned off (value = 0 percent), enhanced rendering will not be turned off.
 You can turn it off manually, if desired, by clearing the Enable Enhanced Rendering checkbox in the Options dialog.